ooyala/cumulus-linux-cookbook/README.md

 Description
 ===========

-This cookbook primary purpose is to create a switch overlay on a vanilla Debian and if deployed on the production switch build the correct Port configurations needed for Cumulus.
+This cookbook create a switch overlay on a vanilla Debian and also deploy on Cumulus router/switch.

 Requirements
 ============